General Landscape Uses:

 Typically 10-15 feet in height; to 41 feet in South Florida.
 Usually taller than broad when mature.
 Maintained as a shrub about as broad as tall in pine rocklands.

 Miami-Dade County; West Indies.
 In Miami-Dade County, native only from Long Pine Key in Everglades National Park northeast along the Miami Rock Ridge to the vicinity of Matheson Hammock and the Richmond Pine Rocklands.
+Within that range it is more common in the south and at higher elevations, and it may be killed by freezing temperatures.
 For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida

 Map of select IRC data from peninsular Florida.